 Spinach is a cool-weather vegetable related to beets and Swiss chard.
 A fast-growing plant, it yields many leaves in a short time in the mild weather of spring and fall.
 When growing spinach, the trick lies in making it last as long as possible, especially in the spring, when lengthening days shorten its life.
+One great way to do that is to start with vigorous young Bonnie Plants® spinach plants, which are already well on their way to maturity when you put them in your garden.
 Although it prefers full sun, spinach will still produce a respectable harvest in partial shade.

 Soil, Planting, and Care

 Spinach grows most quickly in well-drained soil rich in organic matter such as compost or composted manure and with a pH of 6.5 to 7.
 A simple way to improve your existing soil is to mix 3 inches of aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil with the top 6 inches of existing soil.
 In order to grow spinach twice a year, plant it about 4 to 6 weeks before the last frost in the spring, and again 6 to 8 weeks before the first frost in the fall.
 Space plants 12 inches apart; this gives leaves room to reach full size.
 Perhaps the easiest growing option is to plant spinach in pots filled with premium quality potting mix, such as Miracle-Gro® Performance Organics™ All Purposes Container Mix which will provide roots with just the right environment for strong growth.